cosmos/ibc/spec/ics-3-bidirectional-connection-semantics/README.md

 type ConnOpenAck struct {
   // Identifier for connection on chain A
   Identifier        identifier
-  // Identifier for connection on chain B
-  Identifier        agreedCounterpartyIdentifier
   // Agreed version for connection
   Version           agreedVersion
   // Proof of stored TRY state on chain B